bdeckard92/dupUT/01-Class-Content/13-ORM/01-Activities/03-Blog-CRUD/README.md

 ## Hint(s)

-* You may need to consult the [Sequelize Validations & Constraints docs](https://sequelize.org/master/manual/validations-and-constraints.html).
+* You may need to consult the [Sequelize Validations & Constraints docs](https://sequelize.org/master/manual/validations-and-constraints.html) on how to validate the data.

+* You may need to read the Sequelize documentation on the [findAll()](http://docs.sequelizejs.com/class/lib/model.js~Model.html#static-method-findAll), [create()](http://docs.sequelizejs.com/class/lib/model.js~Model.html#static-method-create), [update()](http://docs.sequelizejs.com/class/lib/model.js~Model.html#static-method-update), [destroy()](http://docs.sequelizejs.com/class/lib/model.js~Model.html#static-method-destroy) methods, as well as check out [how to apply the "where" clause](https://sequelize.org/master/manual/model-querying-basics.html#applying-where-clauses).

 * If things aren't working as expected, check to see if any errors logged to the terminal.